omar-khan/nuces-graph/README.md

 }
 ```

-Addition of duplicate vertices and edges is not supported in the default
-methods.
-Once the graph is constructed, it can be viewed using a number of display
-options, such as printing on screen as a list sing `show(&G)`, exporting to pdf using
-`showDot(&G)`, exporting to dimac using `exportDimac(&G)`, and so on.

-For compilation of the library, run `make` and `make install`.
-For compiling
-your code, use `gcc code.c -lNucesGraph`.
-Specify the include and linking file
+For compiling this code, run `gcc code.c -lNucesGraph`.
+Specify the include and
-using `-I` and `-L` if necessary.
+linking file locations using `-I` and `-L` if necessary (E.g. `gcc code.c -I/usr/local/include -L/usr/local/lib -lNucesGraph`).

-The default internal data structure for holding graph information is the double
+To run the code, run directly as `./a.out`, or if the `LD_LIBRARY_PATH` is not
+configured, as `LD_LIBRARY_PATH=/location/of/lib/folder ./a.out`.

+### Documentation

+The documentation is provided as doxygen generated pdf and html pages.
+The HTML
+pages can be generated using `make doc` while the pdf can be generated using
+`make docpdf`.

+### Uninstall

+The build directory can be cleaned using `make clean`.
+System wide installation
-linked list.
-Adjacency matrices can be used by calling `adjacencyMatrix(&G)`,
+can be reversed by calling `make uninstall` with super user privileges.
-and then being accessible as `G->adjacency_matrix`.
-Incidence matrices can be
-used by calling `incidenceMatrix(&G)` and then being accessible as
-`G->incidence_matrix`

-For algorithms, refer to the **tests** folder which contains some example
-implementations.